 The two cases above show that Israelis and Palestinians can benefit from commodities made in each other’s territories, even though their respective governments code these foreign commodities as security risks.
 If Palestinians adhered to their government’s rulings on using Israeli SIM cards, they would be at a disadvantage, sacrificing the digital performance of their phones.
 Similarly, if the Israeli border guards were able to fully stop all illegal meat from entering Israeli markets, the Israeli consumer would face higher prices for meat, especially during the stressful holiday seasons.

 In reality, Israeli markets need some Palestinian goods, just as Palestinian markets need goods produced in Israel.
 Smugglers show us that there is an incredibly profitable link between the Israeli and Palestinian markets, where, just as in the legal market, the commodity of the best quality at the best price will succeed.

-Bret Windhauser is currently a second-year master’s student studying Arabic and modern Turkish in the Department of Near Eastern Languages and Civilization.
-He double majored in French and international and global studies at Sewanee: The University of the South before coming to Seattle.
-Previously, he researched refugee movement and smuggling networks between Europe and the Middle East.
-This work was primarily based on time he spent in the jungle camp in Calais, France, where networks smuggled goods and people between France and the UK.
-His M.A. thesis focuses on smuggling networks that operate between Israel and the Palestinian Territories and the issues they create for state-building.
+Bret Windhauser received his master’s from the Department of Near Eastern Languages and Civilization in 2020.
+Before coming to Seattle, he double-majored in French and international and global studies at Sewanee: The University of the South.
+He has researched refugee movement and smuggling networks between Europe and the Middle East, based on time he spent in the jungle camp in Calais, France, where networks smuggled goods and people between France and the UK.
+His M.A. thesis focused on smuggling networks that operate between Israel and the Palestinian Territories and the issues they create for state-building.